 Assessment & reporting

 At Rosemeadow Public School we are continually improving and refining the way we report and assess.
-In 2010 we are improving the process for the recording of students' data and tracking their progress.
-The recording and tracking of data will assist in the collection and analysis of that information.
-The analysis of data and presentation of trends allows teachers to make more informed decisions and assists in identifying specific areas of difficulty that need to be addressed.
+Student assessment information is used to identify areas of strength and areas for further development for each student.
+Student performance information is collated from both school based and external measures such as NAPLAN.
+The use of the department's PLAN software enables the tracking and monitoring of students' progress against the Literacy and Numeracy Continuums for all students from Kindergarten to Year 10.
+The regular analysis of data allows teachers to make more informed decisions and assists in identifying specific areas of difficulty that need to be addressed.
 All students requiring extra assistance are identified and provided with Individual Learning Programs by the Learning Support Team.

 Our teachers use a variety of strategies to assess each student's work.
 This includes observing their work in class and looking closely at the work they produce throughout the year.

 Twice a year teachers also assess each primary school student's achievements based on the outcomes described in the NSW primary curriculum foundation statements.

 A written report using the grade scale is sent home usually near the end of Term 2 and Term 4, to give you a clear picture of your child's achievements.

 Students have a number of assessments in primary school:

 - Best start Kindergarten assessments in literacy and numeracy - helps our teachers to identify the learning needs of your child.